dwisiswant0/BlockRobot/README.md

 # BlockRobot
-BlockRobot is An Android App to Block Flood Phone Call (You need to Edit blocked_fingerprints Phone numbers at IncomingCallReceiver.java)
+BlockRobot is An Android App to Block Phone Call Flood.
+(You need to Edit blocked_fingerprints Phone numbers at IncomingCallReceiver.java)

 Edit these fingerprints to match your blocked phone numbers